Sawt El Ghad

 Sawt el-Ghad (Arabic: صوت الغد) is a Lebanese radio station established in September 1997, that is affiliated with the Free Patriotic Movement, broadcasting entertainment and informative programs in Lebanon, Syria, Jordan, Bahrain and Australia, Canada and the US.
-It offers educational and informative programs, with Alain Jeday, Rima Njeim and Dj Fox among the famous RJ’s.
+It offers educational and informative programs, with Alain Jeday, Rima Njeim and Dj Fox among the RJ’s.

 The Free Patriotic Movement also runs another radio station Sawt El Mada, which is specialized in news broadcasting.